dadario10/Data_Modeling_Project/README.md

 * [Team Members](#team-members)

 ## Overview
-In this project we created predictive models to predict the 'bounce-back' of stock price for Amazon, Netfix and Nikola stock prices.
+In this project we created predictive models to predict the 'bounce-back' for Amazon, Netfix and Nikola stock prices.
 We compared the predictive models to the actual data for the same time period

 ## Purpose
 The purpose of our study is to: